 Program and Education Coordinator

 Alexis Ojeda-Brown is the Program and Education Coordinator for the Lillie Carroll Jackson Civil Rights Museum.
-A graduate from the University of Maryland, Alexis received her B.S. in History with a concentration in American History and English Literature with a concentration in literature of the African Diaspora as well as received a certificate in African-American Studies.
-She was a Museum Educator and the Marketing Coordinator at the Baltimore Museum of Industry (BMI) as their Marketing and DEAI Specialist where she works with visitors of all ages and collaborated with all BMI departments on various educational initiatives.
+A graduate of the University of Maryland, Alexis received her B.S. in History with a concentration in American History and English Literature and a concentration in the literature of the African Diaspora.
+She also received a certificate in African American Studies.
+Before joining LCJM, Alexis was a Museum Educator and the Marketing Coordinator at the Baltimore Museum of Industry (BMI) as their Marketing and DEAI Specialist where she works with visitors of all ages and collaborated with all BMI departments on various educational initiatives.
 As an educator, she makes it her duty to share diverse stories within various settings so that visitors can see their history within the museum.